HomeMy WebLinkAbout1935-07-09 540 crt

 from the Government at 4%, or obtained in any other manner

-which the applicant might elect.
+PWA letter. which the applicant might elect.
 The letter urged that

-officials of.any town where P WA Projects are under con-
+officials of any town where P WA Projects are under con-

-sideration_eall at the PWA office in Boston where all pos-
+call at the PWA office in Boston where all pos-

 sible assistance would be given in the preparation of